University of California, Los Angeles, PhD and MA, Urban Planning; Yale University, BA, Architecture

-Andrew Mondschein, PhD AICP, is an assistant professor of urban and environmental planning at the University of Virginia School of Architecture and Associate Dean of Research.
+Andrew Mondschein, PhD AICP, is an Associate Professor of Urban and Environmental Planning at the University of Virginia School of Architecture and Associate Dean of Research.
 He studies transportation systems and travel behavior, seeking to foster equitable, sustainable accessibility in cities and regions.
-He addresses a rapidly changing terrain of transportation and information technologies, identifying means to assert social imperatives during a period of urban transformation.
+His research addresses the rapidly changing terrain of transportation and information technologies, identifying means to assert social imperatives during a period of urban transformation.
 His research emphasizes the role of information and knowledge in fostering individual- and community-level capability and control over mobility.
-Recent projects include: community-based control of local streets during vehicle automation; web-based cognitive mapping approaches to understanding walkability and well-being in Delhi, India; wearable, mobile sensing to enable community-centered planning and design for urban streets; and how urban accessibility is affected by traffic congestion.
 Andrew teaches a range of transportation courses, including “Introduction to Transportation Planning and Policy,” “Transportation and Land Use,” and “Transportation and the Environment,” as well as masters and PhD methods.
 He emphasizes bridging emerging methods with critical and instrumental thinking, and an ethical approach to urban planning.